lilxyzw/VRCLightVolumes/Documentation/HowToUse_AudioLinkIntegration.md

 > These meshes should use materials with **emission enabled**.
 The shader must include a property named `_EmissionColor` (the **Standard** shader supports this).

 6. Adjust `Materials Intensity` to fine-tune the brightness of your materials. `Intensity` of Light Volumes and Point Light Volumes can be configured in their components.
 7. In your **AudioLink** component, make sure that **GPU Readback** is enabled.
 Click `Enable readback` if it’s not already active.

-8. Enable `Auto Update Volumes` in your **Light Volume Setup** to let it update the colors automatically in runtime.

-9. Done!
+8. Done!
 You should now see visual changes reacting to audio.
    Add more **LightVolumeAudioLink** components to control other AudioLink bands.

+>[!TIP]
+>Enabling `Auto Update Volumes` for Audio-Link support is no more required in Light Volumes v.2.0.0

 ## Light Volume Audio Link Component Description